 Description:

 ACHRI provides a platform for innovation in child and maternal health in Alberta.
 I was chosen as a trainee of the organization based on my research on Infantile Spasms (IS) in a pediatric neurology lab.
 I participated in monthly seminar series, journal clubs, inter-departmental competitions, and ACHRI scientific meetings.
 Presenting my IS research findings at a recent symposium, I engaged with collaborators, clinicians, and scientists from a multitude of medical fields.
-Having open conversations with a variety of clinicians and scientists about the translational studies cemented the impact that collaboration has on the progress of medicine.
+Having open conversations with a variety of clinicians and scientists about translational studies cemented the impact that collaboration has on the progress of medicine.

-AMCAS Work and Activities example #8
+AMCAS Work and Activities Example #8

-AMCAS Work and Activities example #9
+AMCAS Work and Activities Example #9

-AMCAS Work and Activities example #10
+AMCAS Work and Activities Example #10

-AMCAS Work and Activities example #11
+AMCAS Work and Activities Example #11

 AMCAS Work and Activities Examples: Community Service/Volunteer